falcosecurity/falco-website/content/en/blog/falco-0-29-0.md

 Other false positives has been removed by [ignoring](https://github.com/falcosecurity/falco/pull/1659) additional known Kubernetes service account when watching for service accounts creted in `kube-system` namespace.

-Improvments have been made also for anti-miner detection, by [adding additional domains](https://github.com/falcosecurity/falco/pull/1676) to be detected.
+Improvements have been made also for anti-miner detection, by [adding additional domains](https://github.com/falcosecurity/falco/pull/1676) to be detected.

 For a complete list please visit [the changelog](https://github.com/falcosecurity/falco/releases/tag/0.29.0).